aldoprogrammer/quote-generator/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can train yourself to use API here, especially for beginner.
 SO lets having fun, and do coding everyday.
-Dont forget to get your coffee,, so it will boost your coding skill.s
+Dont forget to get your coffee,, so it will boost your coding skill.s, and relax your mind.

 ## Available Scripts